-The direction selected by the Direction Control switch can be changed at any time but you may have to release the treadle to reverse direction.
+The direction selected by the Direction Control switch can be changed at any time but you may have to release the throttle pedal to reverse direction.

 If the vehicle is in motion when the direction is changed, the motor control system will reverse the current flow in the motor slowing the vehicle to a stop and then continue in the new direction selected.
-For more information, refer to the section on Stopping.

-The treadle must be released after selecting a new direction.
-If the treadle is not released, then a sequence fault will occur.
-If the sequence fault occurs, you can clear the fault by placing the Direction Control switch in the center OFF position and then re-selecting the desired direction of travel.
+The throttle pedal must be released after selecting a new direction.
+If the pedal is not released, then a HPD fault will occur.
+Release the pedal to reset the fault.